merakipackindia-hub/sugarcane-plate/README.md

 # sugarcane-plate
 Eco-friendly sugarcane bagasse plates are biodegradable, compostable, and sturdy alternatives to plastic or paper plates.
 Made from natural sugarcane fiber, they are ideal for serving hot and cold foods, microwave-safe, leak-resistant, and perfect for homes, parties, catering, and sustainable food packaging.
+Read the full blog at https://www.merakipack.com/blog Know more about our products https://merakipack.com/our-bagasse-products/